 Also shown here is Jimmy Fidler’s latest column which gave his opinions on Judy’s recent departure from MGM.

 The scene was rehearsed until 11:20 a.m. and shot at 11:25 a.m.
 Five takes were needed as things kept happening during the first four.
 The final take lasted forty-four seconds.
-A minute and forty-nine seconds of film had been shot using nine separate camera setups, which covered one and a half pages of the script; approximately $25,000 had been spent.
+A minute and forty-nine seconds of film had been shot using nine separate camera setups, which covered one and a half pages of the script.
+Approximately $25,000 had been spent.
 The entire scene was completed by 5:20 p.m., and the company was dismissed.

-Photos: Judy and company pose for photos on this first day of shooting.
+Photos: Judy and the company pose for photos on the first day of shooting.
 The text on the back of the first photo reads: “Returning to the screen after an absence of several years, Judy Garland is congratulated by Jack L. Warner on the set of A STAR IS BORN, a Transcona Production for Warner Bros.
 Seen here, left to right are: producer Sid Luft, Miss Garland, Mr. Warner, Director George Cukor, Cameraman Winton Hoch, and color consultant Hoyinegen-Huene.”

 Photos provided by Kim Lundgreen.
 Thanks, Kim!

 October 12, 1954: “Nat Kaplan’s Shooting Star for the Gay Night Way”!
 Here’s an interesting tie-in to A Star Is Born featuring a reimagining of Judy as a high fashion model.
 This was published in the Cincinnati Enquirer.
 Note that it’s available in sizes 10 – 16.
-These days, that’s considered “plus size.”
+These days, that’s considered “plus-size.”